AdaptiveCpp/AdaptiveCpp/doc/accessor-variants.md

 ### Conversion rules
 Two accessor objects of different accessor variant can be implicitly converted, unless one of the following conditions is met:
 * the source accessor is a raw accessor.
 In that case the destination accessor would expose more information than the source could provide.
-* the destination accessor is unranged for a ranged source accessor.
+* the destination accessor is unranged for a ranged source accessor, or a standard SYCL 2020 accessor.
 In that case, the destination accessor might expose access to regions of the buffer that are not guaranteed to be in a consistent state on the target device, if they are outside of the original access range of the source accessor.
-* the destination accessor is not a placeholder accessor for a non-placeholder source accessor.
+* the destination accessor is a placeholder accessor for a non-placeholder source accessor.

 Conversion from hipSYCL accessor variants to standard accessors (variant is `access::placeholder::false_t` or `access::placeholder::true_t`) is supported.
 The opposite direction is currently allowed for compatibility reasons, but might be disabled in the future as correctness for ranged accessors cannot be preserved.